oldremez/btcmap/TEST_README.md

 - **What it checks**: Every handler should serve a link that actually needs dynamic text
 - **Common issues**: Orphaned handlers or missing `text: true` properties

+### 5. Link Handler Execution ✅
+- **Purpose**: Validates that all link handlers can actually execute and return valid data
+- **What it checks**: Each handler can be called successfully and returns valid results (not error/loading states)
+- **Common issues**: Network errors, invalid RPC endpoints, or handler implementation bugs
+- **Note**: Handlers that return "Error" or "Loading..." are considered failures since they indicate the handler can't provide real data

 ## How to Run

 ### Option 1: Using npm scripts (recommended)